 Every tourist sight you've ever heard about should be seen.
 The people were charming and friendly.
 Tiananmen Square was interesting.
 Filled with flowers left over from celebration.
 A couple wanted me to hold their toddler while they took my picture, but we compromised and I held the toddler while we both took pictures.

 Fondest memory: Seeing a person sweeping up dirt along the 'freeway', the bicycles and the contrast of bright colors against the gray building.

 Favorite thing: The Monument to the People's Heroes occupies a central spot in Tiananmen Square, the world's largest public square.
 It looks very impressive and you can often see soldiers parading in the area.

-Favorite thing: Memorial square in the center of the Capital.
+Memorial square in the center of the Capital.

 Maybe the biggest in the world.

 Scenery of many political reactions - scenary of changes !

 In the background - Mao